Riteshconnect/simon-says-game/README.md

 # simon-says-game
-This a color sequence game,
+This a color sequence game.
+Tools used: JavaScript,CSS,HTML